tarndt/wasmws/README.md

 #### Security

-If you use a secure websocket and gRPC or HTTPS this means you get double TLS (once using the browser's TLS stack and once uses Go's).
-Unless the extra defense in depth is desirable, you may want to use a unsecured websocket.
+If you use a secure websocket and gRPC or HTTPS this means you get double TLS (once using the browser's TLS stack and once again using Go's).
+Unless the extra defense in depth is desirable, you may want to consider using an unsecured websocket.

 ## Performance

-Due to challenges around having the sever run as a native application and the client running in a browser, I have not yet added unit benches... or tests :( yet.
-However, running the demo which performs 8192 gRPC hello world calls provides an idea of library's performance:
+Due to challenges around having the sever running as a native application and the client running in a browser coordinate, I have not yet added unit benches... or tests :( yet.
+However, running the demo which performs 8192 gRPC hello world calls provides an idea of the library's performance:

 Median of 6 runs: